-To verify this statistical conclusion further, in the physics realm primarily, I compute the spectrum of the spectrum from Figure 4.
-Spectra of spectra have been used for a long time (for example, to investigate alternate states of matter, namely demonstrations of the Bose-Einstein condensate).
-Computation of the spectrum of a spectrum (rather than comparing individual spectral peaks as done classically) is an inherent ability of the GVSA thanks not only to the method's linear representation of spectral magnitudes but also to straightforward statistical analysis inseparable from the spectral computation itself.
-In this way, and unlike using statistical approaches alone, such as reanalyzing the spectra of post-enforcing residuals, all modulations - including those that arise due to combined effects of two or more periods - can be observed or enforced simultaneously.
+To verify this statistical conclusion further, in the physics realm primarily, I compute the spectrum of the spectrum from Fig. 4.
+Spectra of spectra have been used for a long time (for example, to investigate alternate states of matter, namely in demonstrations of the Bose-Einstein condensate).
+Computation of the spectrum of a spectrum (rather than comparing individual spectral peaks as done classically) is an inherent ability of the GVSA thanks not only to the method's linear representation of spectral magnitudes but also to straightforward statistical analysis incorporated into the spectral computation itself.
+In this way, and unlike using statistical approaches alone, such as reanalysing the spectra of post-enforcing residuals, all modulations - including those that arise due to combined effects of two or more periods - can be observed or enforced (ignored) simultaneously.
 Here the 1-40-My-band spectrum of the same-band spectrum of (now precessions-free) CKGPTS95 can tell us about the dynamics of the process which overlies the geomagnetic reversals, should such a process exist and be systematic (periodic) in its nature.
-The spectra computed in this study also apply to any future design modifications of the CKGPTS95 and other timescales.
+The spectra computed in this study also apply to any future design modifications of the CKGPTS95 and other geological timescales.

-The GVSA of the CKGPTS95 (precession-free) spectrum from Figure 4 has returned in the 1-20-My band spectrum with six peaks significant at the 99% level and eight peaks significant at the 95% level, Figure 5.
-The longest 99%-significant peaks were P' = 3.56977 My with φ = 0.16, and 2.78506 My with φ < 0.1.
-Note here a two-magnitudes-of-order overall drop in spectral magnitudes compared to the CKGPTS95 spectrum itself, Figure 5 v.
-Figures 1-2 & 4, which makes the φ = 0.16 of P' indicative of a physical process as well, albeit again an adynamical (or relatively low-energy) one.
+The GVSA of the CKGPTS95 (precession-free) spectrum from Fig. 4 has returned in the 1-20-My band spectrum with six peaks significant at the 99% level and eight peaks significant at the 95% level, Fig. 5.
+The longest 99%-significant peaks were P' = 3.56977My with $\phi = 0.16$, and 2.78506 My with $\phi < 0.1$.
+Note here a two-magnitudes-of-order overall drop in spectral magnitudes compared to the CKGPTS95 spectrum itself, Fig. 5 v.
+Figs 1-2 & 4, which makes the φ = 0.16 of P' indicative of a physical process as well, albeit again an adynamical (or relatively low-energy) one.
 The 3.5-My period was reported first by Olsen and Kent (1999), who also found its 1⁄2 harmonic 1.75-My.
 They identified those cycles in the large-lake sedimentary record and claimed the periods as the first geological evidence of the chaotic behavior of the inner planets.
 For them, the 1.75-My (3.5-My) does not correspond to anything in the modulation of precession but could be a long-period modulation cycle of obliquity, in which case it must come from indirect forcing (ibid.).
-Indeed, as seen in Figure 5, the spectrum of the (precessions-free) spectral peaks of CKGPTS95, where timescale periods themselves formed a new time-series largely freed from its conventional astronomical ties, revealed P' as a trigger (indirect forcer) of the geomagnetic reversals record.
-Note that the obliquity and precession are long-considered underlying, i.e., controlling variables in the Milankovitch theory as well; see, e.g., Hays et al. (1976).
+Indeed, as seen in Fig. 5, the spectrum of the (precessions-free) spectral peaks of CKGPTS95, where timescale periods themselves formed a new time-series largely freed from its conventional astronomical ties, revealed P' as a trigger (indirect forcer) of the geomagnetic reversals record.
+Note that the obliquity and precession are long considered (semantically) underlying, i.e., controlling variables in the Milankovitch theory as well; see, e.g., Hays et al. (1976).